dieterich-lab/MiMB_JACUSA2_chapter/README.md

 ```
 $ srun snakemake --cores all get_pattern
 ```
-The output is an R object "NMF.rds" containing the factorization result, including basis and coefficient matrices, Plus, plots showing the rank selection result.
+The output is an R object "NMF.rds" containing the factorization result, including basis and coefficient matrices, plus, plots showing the rank selection result.
 The output is under "./output/analysis/label[WT_vs_KO]/pattern/".
 Implicitly, training and test set files (resp. train_features.rds, test_features.rds"  under are created and, subsequently, used for the learning model.

 For the testing example, the prediction.csv is supposed to contain 1905 sites.